-1. Identify market requirements and standardization gaps for IoT;

-2. Encourage JTC 1 SCs and WGs to address the need for ISO/IEC standards for IoT;

-3. Facilitate cooperation across JTC 1 entities;

-4. Promote JTC 1 developed standards for IoT and encourage them to be recognized and utilized by industry and other standards setting organizations;

-5. Facilitate the coordination of JTC 1 IoT activities with IEC, ISO, ITU and other organizations that are developing standards for IoT;

-6. Periodically report results and recommendations to JTC 1/SWG on Planning; and

-7. Provide a written report of activities and recommendations to JTC 1 in advance of each JTC 1 Plenary meeting.
+- Identify market requirements and standardization gaps for IoT; - Encourage JTC 1 SCs and WGs to address the need for ISO/IEC standards for IoT; - Facilitate cooperation across JTC 1 entities; - Promote JTC 1 developed standards for IoT and encourage them to be recognized and utilized by - industry and other standards setting organizations; - Facilitate the coordination of JTC 1 IoT activities with IEC, ISO, ITU and other organizations that - are developing standards for IoT; - Periodically report results and recommendations to JTC 1/SWG on Planning; and - Provide a written report of activities and recommendations to JTC 1 in advance of each JTC 1 Plenary meeting.

-ISO/IEC JTC1/SWG on Management
+ISO/IEC JTC 1/SWG 6 - Management

-A new SWG on Management was recently created with the following Terms of Reference: The SWG on Management operates under the direction of JTC 1 to review and evaluate the organizational effectiveness of JTC 1 and make recommendations to JTC 1 to this effect.
+A new SWG on Management was recently created with the following Terms of Reference:

+The SWG on Management operates under the direction of JTC 1 to review and evaluate the organizational effectiveness of JTC 1 and make recommendations to JTC 1 to this effect.

 This includes: